andrtell/remarks/C/compile/0021-dynamic-linking.md

 # 2. Dynamic linking

-## 2.1 A tiny dynamically linked library
+## 2.1 Compiling and linking to a shared object file.

-Lets start by writing the source code for our example library __easymath__.
+Lets start by writing the code for a tiny example library __easymath__.

 `./easymath.h`